India News | Every Noble Attempt for Peace with Pakistan Met with Hostility, Betrayal: PM Modi | LatestLY

-New Delhi, Mar 16 (PTI) Prime Minister Narendra Modi has said that every attempt to foster peace with Pakistan was met with hostility and betrayal and hoped that wisdom would prevail on the leadership in Islamabad to improve bilateral ties.
+New Delhi, Mar 16 (PTI) Prime Minister Narendra Modi on Sunday said that every attempt to foster peace with Pakistan was met with hostility and betrayal and hoped that wisdom would prevail on the leadership in Islamabad to improve bilateral ties.

-In a podcast with Lex Fridman released on Sunday, Modi recalled that he had specially invited his Pakistan counterpart Nawaz Sharif for his swearing-in ceremony in 2014 with the hope that the two countries could turn a new leaf.
+In an interaction with US-based popular podcaster and computer scientist Lex Fridman, Modi recalled that he had specially invited his Pakistan counterpart Nawaz Sharif for his swearing-in ceremony in 2014 with the hope that the two countries could turn a new leaf.

 "Yet, every noble attempt at fostering peace was met with hostility and betrayal.
-We sincerely hope that wisdom prevails upon them and they choose the path of peace," the prime minister said in his over three-hour interaction.
+We sincerely hope that wisdom prevails upon them and they choose the path of peace," the prime minister said.

 Modi said he believed that even the people of Pakistan long for peace because they also must be tired of living in strife, unrest and relentless terror where even innocent children are killed and countless lives are destroyed.